Please click here to be added to LVAC's eMail distribution list.

 ANONYMOUS CHALK PAINTING APPEARS AT LVAC

-When LVAC Captain Dan Murtha arrived at the Corps facility on Sunday morning, April 5, he came upon this chalk painting created anonymously overnight.
+When LVAC Captain Dan Murtha arrived at the Corps facility on one morning, he came upon this chalk painting created anonymously overnight.

 At a time when LVAC is undergoing some extreme challenges, it is so helpful to be reminded how our community continues to stand behind us.